BardicDefense/purple-hack/README.md

 **Artillery**: Artillery weapons are ship-mounted weapons designed to destroy sails, masts, and rigging, and to smash hull planking to sink the enemy ship.
-Large ships may carry 1 artillery piece, great ships may carry 2, and colossal ships may carry 4; their weight counts against the ship's capacity.
+Large ships may carry 1 artillery piece, great ships may carry 2, and colossal ships may carry 4; their weight counts against the ship’s capacity.

 - Catapults (60 cwt., 4 crew, 600d., 1 attack per turn) have an arm under
   tension, flinging its stone or incendiary missile in a high arc.
 Roll 2d6 and hit 8+, -4 at Very Long range, -2 at Medium range.
 Cannot fire at Short range.

 - Ballista (20 cwt., 3 crew, 1000d., 2 attacks per turn) is a high-tension
   metal-framed crossbow throwing spherical stones or grappling hooks (up to Medium range).
 Roll 2d6 and hit 8+, -4 at Very Long range, -2 at Long range.
   Cannot fire at Short range.

 **Ramming**: Getting into Short range is not enough, the captain must also roll 8+ on 2d6.
 Success indicates a ram attack, with a 1d6+2 test vs. the opponent’s hull strength.
 If the test is successful, the target’s hull strength lowers immediately to 0, and the two ships are locked together.
 Failure indicates a mild collision, with the boats pushing past one another.
 To ‘unhook,’ a ramming